kreichold/CointSelfNorm/README.md

   + `0` if there is not enough evidence in the data to reject the null hypothesis
   + `1` if there is enough evidence in the data to reject the null hypothesis

-We conclude that there is overwhelming evidence in the data that at least one of the two coefficients corresponding to the stochastic regressors is significantly different from zero at 0.05 level (remeber, both coefficents are in fact equal to one).
+We conclude that there is overwhelming evidence in the data that at least one of the two coefficients corresponding to the stochastic regressors is significantly different from zero at 0.05 level (remember, both coefficents are in fact equal to one).

 ## References